 The heart of the Quixote Center's work lay in programs established to achieve lofty ends.
 The programs varied in success.
 Brief descriptions of the major programs at the Quixote Center are included in the scope and content note attached to series 5.

 Administratively, the Quixote Center was very decentralized and egalitarian.
 The organization had a board of directors, but it seems to have been a relatively weak body that looked to the staff to drive the organization.
 All full-time employees at the Quixote Center shared the common title of Co-Director, and each drew the same amount of salary.
 Consensus was the favored method of decision-making.
 The Center's programs and the performance of its staff were evaluated communally at monthly staff meetings.

 The Quixote Center continued its quest for social justice after the death of William Callahan in 2010 and the retirement of Dolly Pomerleau in 2011.
-The Quixote Center is based in Brentwood, Maryland.
+The Quixote Center is based in Greenbelt, Maryland.
 For information on its current operations, visit the Center's website.

 Scope and Content

 The Quixote Center records are arranged into seven (7) series.
 The arrangement scheme within each series varies.

 Series 1: Board of Directors, 1977-2011 [bulk 1999-2011] (0.9 cubic feet), documents the functioning of the Quixote Center's Board of Directors.
 The series is arranged alphabetically by subject and then chronologically.
 The heart of the series is the body of semi-annual meeting files, which include agenda, minutes, reports, and policy statements from the board's meetings.
 Some files are more complete than others.
 A significant gap in the records exists between 1982 and 1997: Information about the board's activities during these years might be gleaned from files spread across series 2 and series 5.
 The staff meeting files in series 2 may be the best place to start for information about the board's activities during some of these missing years.